Havant: Sport

 The town's senior non-league football side is Havant & Waterlooville F.C., On 16 January 2008 they reached the fourth round of the FA Cup for the first time in their history, beating Swansea City 4–2 in a third-round replay, setting up a 4th round match against Liverpool at Anfield, which they went on to lose 5–2 despite having led twice in the first half.

 The town is represented by Havant RFC (founded 1951) for rugby and Havant HC (founded 1905) are three times winners of the English Hockey League.
 The latter contributed several players to the British Olympic gold medal-winning side of 1988.
 Havant Hockey Club also contributed two players to the 2006 Commonwealth Games in Melbourne.
 The astroturf was provided by the National Lottery Fund.
 The town has a successful amateur cricket club (founded 1876), which has attracted a number of first-class cricketers.
-Havant Cricket Club have won the Southern Premier Cricket League in 2000, 2002, 2007, 2008 and most recently 2009.
+Havant Cricket Club have won the Southern Premier Cricket League in 2000, 2002, 2007, 2008 and 2009.
 In 2005 Havant Cricket Club reached the semi-finals of the Cockspur Cup.

-Havant is also home to a notable rifle and pistol club.
-This club was the training venue for a member named Malcolm Cooper who won Olympic Gold at the 1984 Los Angeles Games and the 1988 Seoul Games.
+Havant is also home to a rifle and pistol club which was the training venue for a member named Malcolm Cooper who won Olympic Gold at the 1984 Los Angeles Games and the 1988 Seoul Games.

 The Avenue (Tennis) Club, Havant has ten lawn tennis championship (LTC)-standard grass courts.

 Places of worship

 The town's Church of England church is St. Faith's, parts of which date back to the 12th century.
-The Roman Catholic church is St.Joseph's dating from 1875.
-There is also a United Reformed Church on north street built in 1891.
+The Roman Catholic church is St. Joseph's dating from 1875.
+There is also a United Reformed Church on North Street built in 1891.